pencer-io/pencer-io.github.io/_posts/2021-05-12-ctf-thm-unstable.md

   - Linux
   - Ffuf
   -

-## 1.3.6-final
-## Nay
-## Orange
-## experiment
-## THM{Mary_Ann_notes}
-## THM{The_Family_Is_Back_Together}
 ---

 ## Machine Information

 ![unstable](/assets/images/2021-05-19-17-21-20.png)

 Unstable Twin is a medium difficulty room on TryHackMe.
 An initial scan reveals just two ports are open.
 After some enumeration we find a web service API listening on port 80.
 Further enumeration finds a login which is vulnerable to SQL injection.
 We dump credentials from the underlying sqlite database and use them to login via SSH.
-From there we find pictures, which via steghide reveal hidden text.
+From there we find pictures, which via Steghide reveal hidden text.
 We then use CyberChef to combine and decode the final flag.

 <!--more-->

 Skills required are basic enumeration and file manipulation.
-Skills learned fuzzing using fuff and manually performing SQLi using curl.
+Skills learned fuzzing using Ffuf and manually performing SQLi using Curl.

 | Details |  |
 | --- | --- |